foundriesio/docs/source/reference-manual/security/device-gateway.rst

 Managing Factory PKI
 ====================

-LmP devices connect to OTA services via a :ref:`Device Gateway <ref-ota-architecture>` configured with mutual TLS.
+LmP devices connect to OTA services via a :ref:`Device Gateway <ref-ota-architecture>` configured with :term:`mutual TLS <mTLS>`.
-A set of Digital Certificates used to establish trust between Factory devices and Device Gateway is a Factory Public Key Infrastructure (PKI).
+A set of digital certificates used to establish trust between Factory devices and the Device Gateway is a Factory Public Key Infrastructure (PKI).

-When a new Factory is created, it is configured to use the default shared PKI with Certificates owned by Foundries.io™.
+When a new Factory is created, it is configured to use the default shared :term:`PKI` with certificates owned by Foundries.io™.
-This provides a faster engagement with the FoundriesFactory®, allowing streamlined product development.
+This provides a faster engagement with the FoundriesFactory™ Platform, allowing streamlined product development.

 FoundriesFactory supports setting up your own Factory PKI via either :ref:`Fioctl® <ref-fioctl>` commands or the API integration.
 We recommend setting up your own Factory PKI **before** going to production.